Most-Watched Sessions

 AAC in the Cloud 2019 Conference

-3.97 out of 117 ratings
+3.97 out of 118 ratings (2030 total views)

 An overview of low tech communication, including some of the reasons why people use low tech.
 We will demonstrate different physical access methods: • Pointing by hand • Pointing with a laser (head mounted or handheld) • Eye Gaze • Scanning • Gestures